Accessing Private Fields and Methods with XRayInterface

 - Access to private methods

-- Access to private construktors, static methods, static fields
+- Access to private constructors, static methods, static fields